alecdotninja/decl/README.md

 ```

 #### When Rules
-When rules are like select rules except they are created by calling `when` on a scope and apply to the element itself rather than the children.
+When rules are like select rules except they are created by calling `when` on a scope and applied to the element itself rather than the children.

 ```javascript
 Decl.select('.kitten', function(scope, kitten) {